LTV Syllabus

 Readings:

-· HBS Case 824-052| Sprout Solutions
+- HBS Case | Sprout

-Kyle Poyar | International Growth Is No Longer Optional for
+- Kyle Poyar | International Growth Is No Longer Optional for SaaS Companies

-the first page of the pitch deck to investors using no more than four bullet
+- For whatever decision you recommend, create the first page of the pitch deck to investors using no more than four bullet points.
+Then, make the first page of the “all hands” company meeting to announce the new direction.

-investors?
+- Should the team pursue international or local investors?
 Does their expansion path dictate their investor profile?

 CLASS 12.
 FIXIE